 This is a great time to spend with your children getting intentional about serving others.
 Kids love this kind of stuff!
 Here are some ideas:

-- Print the cards out below from my resource library.
+Print the cards out below by clicking on the image.
 Put them on candy bars, gift cards, cookies you made with your children, crafts you made with your children, etc.

-- Download 80 ideas for random acts of kindness week that is appropriate for parents and children.
-It’s available in my free resource library.
+Download 80 ideas for random acts of kindness week that is appropriate for parents and children.
+It’s available by clicking on the image below.